 - EU Customs Union: Parts shipped within the EU don’t require customs duties or additional paperwork—simplifying cross-border transactions.
 Par exemple, a French automotive company can import CNC-machined engine parts from Slovakia without paying tariffs, reducing overall costs.

-- Non-EU Exports: If shipping parts to countries outside the EU (Par exemple, the U.S., Chine), you’ll need to provide a Certificate of Origin to prove the parts were manufactured in Slovakia.
+- Non-EU Exports: If shipping parts to countries outside the EU (par ex., the U.S., Chine), you’ll need to provide a Certificate of Origin to prove the parts were manufactured in Slovakia.
 This can help reduce or eliminate import duties in the destination country (depending on trade agreements).
 Par exemple, parts exported to the U.S. may qualify for reduced tariffs under the EU-U.S. Trade and Technology Council (TTC) initiatives.

 Yigu Technology’s Perspective on CNC Machining in Slovakia